 Call the guys to order and welcome each one by name.

 Move to Games.
 There are many good socially-interactive games that work on Zoom, Discord and over the phone.
 Click here for some suggestions.

 Build a Project together.
 Unless it's as simple as a paper airplane, this will take some preparation, some cost and some delivery time.
 You will want to consider assembling a project kit for each boy: everything from the construction materials to the scissors, tape, glue, pencils and crayons, all in a large ziplock bag with the boy's name on it.
 Consider building the Stockade Catapult found in the SIEGE WEAPONS Outpost Adventure.
 It should take 6 to 8 weeks, comfortably.
 Check out other opportunities here.

 Wind things down by gathering the guys together for a quick time of encouragement.
 Ask who is working on Achievements and what they did with them this week.
 Get some quick details.
 Highlight a couple of boys who were noteworthy earlier in this meeting.

 Then wrap things up with a story, a Christ-centred Tree Climber Circle, Stockade Story Circle, or Battalion Council Ring.
 These are available through CSB's Leader's Guides for our three age levels.
 Click here to see some video examples of CSB Story Circles and Council Rings.

 Note: Many groups do the story first, and then get into the other activities.
-That is excellent, but be sure to end by encouraging the guys about their involvement during the meeting and the week to come.
+That is a good compromises, but be sure to end by encouraging the guys about their involvement during the meeting and the week to come.

-An example of a Virtual Stockade Meeting using the Twitch platform:
+Here's an example of a Virtual Stockade Meeting using Twitch: